yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

    - _Bound_: the controller finished processing the request and has bound the `BucketAccess` to the both the `BucketAccessRequest` and to the `Bucket`.
    - _Released_: the originating Bucket has been deleted, signalling that the Bucket is ready for garbage collection.
 This will occur on greenfield Buckets once all requests referencing the Bucket are deleted.

-#### BucketAccessClass (BAC)
+#### BucketAccessClass

-A cluster-scoped admin custom resource providing a way for admins to specify policies that may be used to access buckets.
-These are always applicable in greenfield, where access is dynamically granted, and only sometimes applicable in brownfield, where a user's identity may already exist, but not yet have access to a bucket.
+A cluster-scoped custom resource providing a way for admins to specify policies that may be used to access buckets.
+A `BucketAccessClass` (BAC) is always applicable in greenfield, where access is dynamically granted, and only sometimes applicable in brownfield, where a user's identity may already exist, but not yet have access to a bucket.
 In this case, a `BucketAccessRequest` will still specify the `BucketAccessClass` in order to determine which actions it is granted.

 ```yaml
 apiVersion: cosi.io/v1alpha1